-The Task Force also monitors local economic data to track trends in consumer debt, housing costs and home mortgages.
+The RTF also monitors local economic data to track trends in consumer debt, housing costs and home mortgages.
 It can intervene in bank mergers and negotiate with lenders in the region to develop reinvestment plans that benefit underserved communities.
 It provides a forum for discussion of community investment-related issues at its monthly meetings, and serves as a convener for collective action projects that focus and increase investment in communities around the county.

 It is jointly chaired by a member of the San Diego City Council and the County Board of Supervisors.
-The two co-chairs appoint 13 Task Force members representing five lending institutions, five community organizations, and the North, East and South parts of San Diego County.
+The two co-chairs appoint 13 task force members representing five lending institutions, five community organizations, and the North, East and South parts of San Diego County.